corydunnlab/hummingbird/README.md

 ----
 #### Commercial use without the permission of the software authors (Cory Dunn and Bala Ani Akpinar) is forbidden.
 Academic use is permitted, with citation of the following work:

 #### _C.D.
-Dunn, B.A.
-Akpınar, and V. Sharma.
+Dunn†, B.A.
+Akpınar, and V. Sharma†.
 2019.
 An unusual amino acid substitution within the hummingbird cytochrome c oxidase alters a key proton-conducting channel.
-G3: Genes, Genomes, Genetics, 10:7, 2477-2485. doi: https://doi.org/10.1534/g3.120.401312_
+G3: Genes, Genomes, Genetics, 10:7, 2477-2485. doi: 10.1534/g3.120.401312_
 ----

 **General Information**